 |with||Medium frequency (20Hz to 500Hz)|

-When using welding wire, it can be divided into “cold welding wire method” and “hot welding wire method”.
+When using welding wire in Tungsten Inert Gas (TIG) welding, it can be divided into the “cold welding wire method” and the “hot welding wire method.

 |Classification according to the presence or absence of welding wires|

 |With||Cold welding wire method|

 The characteristics of Tungsten Inert Gas (TIG) welding, also known as Gas Tungsten Arc Welding (GTAW), include:

 - The ability to weld nearly all industrial metals and alloys